Menu

 SB19-186 is a plan that CSU has worked on with the Department of Agriculture.
 The word groundwater has been replaced with the term “state waters”.

 Education is tremendously important to us here at the Upper Arkansas Water Conservancy District and we consider it our responsibility to function as a pipeline for the delivery of accurate information about water to our community.
 When that pipeline reaches young people, whether through school programs or outreach events, there is a trickling down of knowledge through the generations.
 That’s why we were excited to participate and engage with the students from the Darren Patterson Christian Academy in Buena Vista.
+Earlier this year we received letters from several students sharing about their learning journey and asking for more information on various local water topics.
+Curious about those questions and how we responded?
+Check out the letters below! |

 In 2017, the Upper Arkansas Water Conservancy District developed a comprehensive education plan to help us expand our outreach and education efforts.
 We, as your local water district, want to better engage the public through well-informed discourse regarding local water management and to offer educational programming and resources in the Upper Arkansas Basin.
 The Upper Arkansas Water Conservancy District has served your communities for over 40 years andwe would like the opportunity to share with you what we have learned.
 We believe that education is the key to building successful projects for the future to effectively and efficiently manage our most precious resource - water.